PabloNunes/IBM_Professional_Cert/6_Data_Analysis_with_Python/README.md

       - Distribution Plots
         - Shows the distribution under a area of the variable and the result
-        - Helps us to see the real values vs the predicted ones for the model and inacurracies
+        - Helps us to see the real values vs the predicted ones for the model and inaccuracies

         ```python
         import seaborn as sns